Japan's Abe wants manufacturers to build ventilators hospitals probably don't need

 "RISKY MARKET"

-Given the parts shortage, Abe has asked Toyota Motor Corp , Nissan Motor Co , Sony Corp and others to help.
+Given the parts shortage, Abe has asked Toyota Motor, Nissan Motor, Sony and others to help.

 Unlike US President Donald Trump, who has invoked Korean War-era laws to compel manufacturers to build some 200,000 ventilators, Abe's more modest 2,000-target faces hurdles because he can't force Japanese companies to cooperate.